mahadeokhamgal/interview_questions/Mean_100.md

     - Type Narrowing.

 14. How do you handle modules in TypeScript?
+    `In TypeScript, modules are a way to organize and structure your code by splitting it into separate files.
+Modules help in encapsulating functionality and keeping your codebase clean and manageable.`
+    1. Exporting and Importing in TypeScript.
+    - Named Exports.
+    - Default Export.
+    - Importing Named Exports.
+    - Importing Default Export.
+    - Importing Everything as an Object
+    2. Module Resolution in TypeScript.
+    - Relative Import.
+    - Non-relative Import. (from node_modules.)
+    3. Handling Third-party Modules.
+    - Install the library.
+    - Import the library.
+    - Install Type Definitions.
+    4. Using tsconfig.json for Module Configuration.

 15. What are "decorators" in TypeScript?
+    `decorators are a special kind of declaration that can be attached to classes, methods, properties, or parameters.
+They are used to modify or enhance the behavior of the element they are applied to.`
+    - Class Decorators.
+    - Method Decorators.
+    - Property Decorators.
+    - Parameter Decorators.

 ## Node.js (20 Questions)

 1. What is Node.js, and how is it different from traditional server-side technologies?
+    `Node.js is a runtime environment that allows you to run JavaScript code outside of a web browser, typically on the server side.
+It is built on Google Chrome's V8 JavaScript engine and enables developers to build scalable and high-performance applications using JavaScript on both the client-side and server-side.`
+    Features.
+    - Event-driven, Non-blocking I/O.
+    - Single threaded.
+    - Built on chrome v8 engine.
+    - JavaScript.
+    - npm (Node Package Manager).
+    - Cross-platform.
+    How Node.js Differs from Traditional Server-side Technologies.
+    - Concurrency Model.
+    - Blocking vs Non-blocking I/O.
+    - Single vs Multi-threaded.
+    - Scalability.
+    - Real-time Applications.

 2. What is the event-driven architecture in Node.js?

 3. What is the role of the `package.json` file in a Node.js project?
 4. Explain the concept of callbacks in Node.js.
 5. What is the `require()` function in Node.js?